 How is mpox treated?

 Most cases are treated at home with rest and pain medicines.
 If you are very sick or more likely to get very sick, your doctor may give you an antiviral medicine.
-You may also get this medicine if the rash is in a certain spot.
-In some cases, people are treated in the hospital.
+You may also get this medicine if the rash is in a very painful spot.
+Some people are treated in the hospital.

 How can you prevent it?

 • Avoid close contact with people who have symptoms.
-Try to avoid:
+This includes:

 • Kissing, cuddling, or having sex with them.